Rick-Phoenix/sketch/docs/src/presets/gh-workflow.md

 # Github Workflow Presets

-Sketch supports presets for [Github workflows](https://docs.github.com/en/actions/reference/workflows-and-actions) and for jobs within a github workflow.
+Sketch supports presets for [Github workflows](https://docs.github.com/en/actions/reference/workflows-and-actions), as well as individual components in a workflow, such as a job or a step.

 ## Example